petrikreus/comp-se-200-assignment/test_plan.md

 > - What is in the document?
 > - What is the purpose of the document?

-This document describes a test plan for the E-Commerce Store application.
+This document describes a test plan and a test design for the utility library of the front-end of the E-Commerce Store application.
 The aim is to give a detailed description of the test strategy, test objectives and test deliverables for the project.

 First, descriptions of end-to-end scenarios are presented.
 Second, tools for the testing are defined with the actual tests.
 Finally, a Virtual Machine setup for the testing environment is illustrated.

+# Design

+In this section, we describe the general test design and its rationale.
+First, we define a scope for the test design.
+Second, the most important end-to-end scenarios of the application are specified.
+Third, we present the main components that we identified based on the scenarios.
+Finally, a selection of source files to be tested are introduced.

+## Scope

+The scope of the testing is to test 10 source files of the utility library, which consists of 43 source files in total.
+The amount to be tested is limited to 10 due to the time constraints.
+The test strategies are limited to unit test and integration tests, mostly since we do not have access to the application or any of its parts aside from the utility library source files.
+That means that many testing strategies are left out of the scope, such as usability testing, system testing and acceptance testing.

+Additionally, the specification states that only the top level of the utility library is to be tested, hence the files under the `.internal/` folder are left out of the testing scope.
+Due to the nature of the files under test, the testing concentrates only on functional tests.

+To select the source files to be tested, first a few end-to-end scenarios are detected based on the provided specification of the product.
+Next, main components of the application are analyzed from the scenarios.
+Finally, a prioritization method is used, utilizing the scenarios and components, to figure out the most important source files that need to be tested.

-# Scenarios
+## Scenarios and components

-> - The descriptions of your end-to-end scenarios.
-> - What components of the E-commerce store will be tested, how and why?
-> - What tools will be used for the testing (if you can think of any based on the provided documentation)?
-> - A (UML) diagram of your scenario.
-The diagram can be, for example, an activity or sequence diagram, whatever feels
-    most natural.
-The diagram can be high-level (abstract).
-If you know which tools are should to be used, describe how they are used in relation to your diagram.
-> - List the source code files you selected for your unit tests from the provided utility library.
-Use a prioritization
-    method to validate your file selections.
-Remember your end-to-end scenarios.

 The testing is designed upon four main end-to-end scenarios identified from the application description.
 The scenarios described here are limited to four, since based on our evaluation, those cover the most important features of the application.
 Two of them are related to customer functionality and two to producer functionality.
-Following figures (Figure 1–4) present these scenarios in a form of sequence diagrams.
+Following figures present these scenarios in a form of sequence diagrams.
+Figure 1 describes a user logging in, searching for a product, adding a product to cart, and finally making a purchase.
+Figure 2 describes a new user registering an account and logging in.
+Figure 3 describes a producer logging in, adding a new product, and removing a product.
+Figure 4 describes a new producer registering a new account, waiting for it to be approved, and finally logging in after an approval.

 **S1: Customer orders products**